 GPS

-The NEO6MV2 stand-alone GPS module allows you to receive data from GPS satellites in order to calculate the location of your project.
+The Adafruit ultimate GPS module allows you to receive data from GPS satellites in order to calculate the location of your project.
 To work properly, the module needs a clear line of sight to the satellites and it may not work indoors.

-With the Argon, you need to choose the Particle-GPS
+For the software, you need to choose the Adafruit_GPS

 When the sketch is running, you can use the Particle CLI to monitor the serial communications.
 In a terminal window on your computer, type the following command.